-Line 42 - For the New York column, multiply the total amount of all other receipts received by credit card processors not reported on lines 1 through 41, lines 43 through 51, or line 53 by the average of 8% and the percent of its New York access points.
+Line 42 - For the New York column, multiply the total amount of all other receipts received by credit card processors not reported on lines 1 through 41, lines 43 through 52, or line 54 by the average of 8% and the percent of its New York access points.
 The percent of New York access points is the number of locations within the state from which the credit card processor's customers access the credit card processor's network, divided by the total number of locations in the United States where the credit card processor's customers access the credit card processor's network.

-Section 210-A.5(d) - Receipts from certain services to investment companies investment company by a fraction, the numerator of which is the sum of the monthly percentages determined for each month of the investment company's federal tax year that ends within the tax year of the taxpayer (but excluding any month during which the investment company had no outstanding shares), and the denominator of which is the number of those monthly percentages.
+Section 210-A.5(d) - Receipts from certain services to investment companies

+Line 43 - For the New York column, multiply the receipts received from an investment company arising from the sale of management, administration, or distribution services to such investment company by a fraction, the numerator of which is the sum of the monthly percentages determined for each month of the investment company's federal tax year that ends within the tax year of the taxpayer (but excluding any month during which the investment company had no outstanding shares), and the denominator of which is the number of those monthly percentages.